kr463/scrabble/README.md

-# A project created in CS 3110.
+# CS 3110 Project
 We implemented the game scrabble in OCaml.